fbpx

 Sorbet is a light, refreshing frozen dessert that can easily be made with only a few basic ingredients.
 To make this homemade raspberry sorbet recipe, you will the following simple ingredients:

-You can make sorbet with any fruit you want.
+You can make sorbet with any fruit you want, like this watermelon sorbet or this strawberry sorbet.
 I love using all the different berries and melons to make sorbet.
 Isn’t summer just the most perfect season?

 WHAT IS THE DIFFERENCE BETWEEN SHERBET AND SORBET?